 Lincoln is a somewhat small city located in the state of Illinois.
 With a population of 13,966 people and five constituent neighborhoods, Lincoln is the 168th largest community in Illinois.

 Lincoln is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lincoln is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lincoln who work in office and administrative support (13.88%), sales jobs (10.17%), and food service (9.48%).
+There are especially a lot of people living in Lincoln who work in office and administrative support (13.23%), food service (9.94%), and sales jobs (9.92%).

-The per capita income in Lincoln in 2010 was $23,669, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $94,676 for a family of four.
+The per capita income in Lincoln in 2010 was $23,215, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $92,860 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.

 The most common language spoken in Lincoln is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Hindi.